phantomcurve/Factory.Solution/README.md

 6. Open MySQL Workbench and select Administration tab in upper left of navigator window
 7. Select `Data Import/Restore`
 8. Select `Import from Self-Contained File`
-9. Navigate to HairSalon.Solution folder and select tim_roth.sql
+9. Navigate to Factory.Solution folder and select tim_roth.sql
 10. With the `Default Schema to be Imported To` dropopdown menu, select `New`
 11. Name your new schema `hair_salon` and click `ok`
 12. Click `Start Import` at bottom right of navigator window

 ### appsettings.json configuration

-1. Navigate to `\HairSalon` directory in VSCode
+1. Navigate to `\Factory` directory in VSCode
 2. Create a file in this directory called `appsettings.json`
 3. In this file add the following:
 ``{